 Broadway Show and Backstage Tour:

-Students will attend a Broadway musical including a backstage tour and talk-back with members of the company.
+Students will attend a Broadway musical.
+In some cases, when circumstances allow, a backstage tour and/or a conversation with members of the company is arranged.